parasite-id-corp/tflite-react-native/README.md

 A React Native library for accessing TensorFlow Lite API.
 Supports Classification, Object Detection, Deeplab and PoseNet on both iOS and Android.

+NOTE:  This is a fork of https://github.com/shaqian/tflite-react-native with some small updates.
+The new project has been created since it appears that the upstream library is no longer actively maintained.
+The changes have not been tested with iOS.
+Contributions are welcome!

 ### Table of Contents

 - [Installation](#Installation)